SatyaKomatineni/LearnPowershell/docs/ps-howto-commandline.md

     4. A list of very useful commands (like dir, cp, mv, ls, etc.)
     5. Note, most windows OS is exposed as a set of commands and ripe for automation

-## what are some essential elements of PS
+# What are some essential elements of PS
 The following are the essential elements of PS.
 Good to point out what these are.

 ### Comands